The first traceable use of the sun was when man used crystals to use the Sun's rays for starting fires.

 Solar geysers for a home was invented and are being used as alternative sustainable water heating for the common household.

 A Solar Geyser on your roof today, shows you are conserving energy the natural way and are eco friendly minded.

 HISTORY OF SOLNET:

 The design and contents of the modern solar water heating systems has improved and comprises of South African materials and all parts are factory-made in our country.
-The newcomer to our industry is the very economical and cost effective Heat Pump.
+The newcomer to our industry is the very economical and cost effective Heat Pumps .
 This route is for those people living in multi-storey buildings where access to the conventional geyser is difficult or placed in the basement.
 This design however far outweighs only using Eskom in providing hot water to your household but solar heating is still tops if there is roof where solar panels can be installed.
 The added advantage of a properly designed solar water heating system is that it requires no electricity except under extreme weather conditions and very little maintenance.

 The design had performance and longevity in mind and because of this factor, we can comfortably offer a ten year assurance on our product.
 Over the years, many copies of our pool heat pumps and pool heaters and swimming pool heating followed, but is falling short, time and again.
 When you see an artist at work, in our case the manufacture and installation of alternative energy products, it looks simple until a novice or imitator attempts it.

 SOLNET PRODUCTS AND SERVICES:

 We need the so called “jack of all trades” in our society but at Solnet, we took a stance to specialise in the field of water heating systems, swimming pool heating, swimming pool panels and pool heaters.
 Our products and services have evolved over the years and we are proud to be called the leaders in our field, providing warm and hot water to thousands of families, guest houses, hotels, municipalities and establishments in the Western Cape today.
 We also export to foreign countries.